Geetha63/MS-Teams-Scripts/TeamsAppSetupPoolicy/README.md

 ##### Prerequisites:

-Creating the policy by following below steps:
+Follow the below steps to create new Teams App Setup Policy:

 [Login into the Teams Admin centre](https://admin.teams.microsoft.com)